Skip to main content

 hoping to see him in the Bangsamoro Region soon

-I did some research on palm sugar and ended up writing about the Masarang Foundation in Indonesia.
+I researched palm sugar and ended up writing about the Masarang Foundation in Indonesia.
 I advocated for ease concerning equity restrictions where certain industries only allow FDIs to own less than 50% (such as the 60-40 arrangement) to allow them to invest without having to look for a Filipino partner.
 I'm still against the sales of land to foreigners like a mall owner doesn't sell their spaces to tenants.
-With Masarang and Tealive in mind, I really think that a business opportunity for the development of the Bangsamoro region in Mindanao.
+With Masarang and Tealive in mind, I think that a business opportunity for developing the Bangsamoro region in Mindanao.

 Reading the history of Tealive, its owner Bryan Loo, used to be the CEO of Chatime Malaysia.
 Tealive uses only halal ingredients.
 Tealive has become the fastest-growing Southeast Asian milk tea brand.
 I'd say it's because the ingredients have a sense of familiarity that may not be found in Chatime, Gong Cha, or any of my favorite Taiwanese-Chinese tea brands.
 I tried their Aren (palm sugar) Caramel series, their fruit shakes, and their tea and there seems to be this "near Filipino taste".
 I can't help but sing the Indonesian or Sinama song "Dayang Dayang" after drinking a serving of Aren Caramel drink.
 It reminded me of my trip to Surigao.
 I remembered how we ate breadfruit and banana dipped in delicious palm sugar caramel.
 I had no idea that palm sugar was used in some Filipino rice cake desserts like suman (budbud) and biko.